/

 Hot food, especially spicy seafood or Asian food, should be controlled.
 And that’s why we go with our Gewürztraminer on those occasions.
 The mild sweetness of Gewurztraminer, tropical fruits like lychee, and a dash of ginger are just the right balance against heat and spicy notes.

 Think hot tuna rolls, Thai shrimp, or seafood chili and garlic sauces.
 These notes are balanced by the Gewerztraminer, which adds dimension and richness without intensity.
 So that you can enjoy the boldness of the food without drowning out the wine.
-You could even have Gewürztraminer’s floral notes underpin other aromas – lemongrass or ginger, say – and elaborate the cocktail.
+You could even have Gewürztraminer’s floral notes underpin other aromas – lemongrass or ginger – for the best wine with fish pairings.

 Richer Shellfish Dishes: Chardonnay’s Complexity Shines